Sepsis is one of the leading causes of death in Intensive Care Units (ICU)

 Severe sepsis can rapidly deteriorate to septic shock, often leading to organ failure and death.
 Most people recover from mild sepsis, but the mortality rate for severe sepsis or septic shock is nearly 50%.

 Better clinical outcomes are achieved when treatment is begun as soon as possible after diagnosis.
-Currently, the most common approach for diagnosing sepsis is slow (microbial culture >24 hours) and insensitive (fails to accurately diagnosis 30 to 50% of sepsis cases), and treatment is insufficiently targeted and timed.
+Currently, the most common approach for diagnosing sepsis is slow (microbial culture >24 hours) and insensitive (fails to accurately diagnose 30 to 50% of sepsis cases), and treatment is insufficiently targeted and timed.

 Sepsis is also a significant burden on overall healthcare costs around the globe.
 In the U.S. alone, sepsis-related healthcare costs exceed $17 billion per year.
 The cost of treating septic patients in an ICU can add $5,000 or more per day to a patient’s bill, with treatment lasting at least two days and often more than 20 days.
 Additionally, nearly 50 percent of diagnosed sepsis cases in the US are attributable to hospital-acquired infections (HAIs), which impose a major direct cost on hospitals due to little to no reimbursement from health insurers.
 New technologies to allow earlier detection and personalized management of patients with, or at risk of, sepsis could significantly reduce the financial burden on healthcare systems worldwide through:

-Patients at risk of sepsis include infants, mothers after childbirth, the elderly, those with weakened immune systems or those who have experienced significant trauma/injury, invasive surgery, or burns.
+Patients at risk include infants, mothers after childbirth, the elderly, those with weakened immune systems or those who have experienced significant trauma/injury, invasive surgery, or burns.
 However, healthy people can also develop and become ill from sepsis.

 Sepsis is complex, dynamic, and poorly understood.
-Sepsis is not only difficult to diagnose early, but also difficult to determine the level of severity and to distinguish it from Systemic Inflammatory Response Syndrome, or SIRS – an inflammatory state affecting the whole body that presents very much like sepsis, but is not caused by infection.
+It is not only difficult to diagnose early, but also difficult to determine the level of severity and to distinguish it from Systemic Inflammatory Response Syndrome, or SIRS – an inflammatory state affecting the whole body that presents very much like sepsis, but is not caused by infection.

 Patients with SIRS are 2.2 times more likely to develop sepsis than those without SIRS.
 Fifty to 90% of patients in ICUs have an undifferentiated SIRS.